 Emily sees her teaching as ministry and seeks to partner with the Holy Spirit in transforming students as they journey into or continue in their own professional ministries.
 She is keenly aware of the formative nature of the classroom, of community living, and of worship.

 Emily completed her Doctor of Theology degree in 2015 from Duke University Divinity School.
 Her dissertation was titled, “Revealing the Power: New Creation Epistemology for Adolescent Girls.”
 During her final year writing her dissertation, Emily was honored to be chosen by the American Association of University Women (AAUW) as a Dissertation Fellow.

-In her spare time, Emily enjoys hiking, camping, exercising (she completed her first two 5k runs this year!), and spending time with her husband and two daughters.
+In her spare time, Emily enjoys hiking, camping, running, and spending time with her husband and two daughters.

 *Th.D., Concentrations in Christian Education and New Testament, Duke Divinity School, Duke University.
 Durham, NC.
 2015.
 Dissertation: Revealing the Power: New Creation Epistemology for Adolescent Girls.